-It inherently has a fishy smell to it, which can be used as an oyster sauce substitute when there’s nothing else available.
+It inherently has a fishy smell to it, which, as for as substitutes go, it’s something to opt for when there’s nothing else available.
 And because of its flavor profile, you’ll need to add a fair amount of sugar to balance the taste.

 Popular brands include Squid Brand, Son Fish Sauce, Red Boat Fish Sauce, Viet Huong (3 Crabs) and Tiparos.